-Guinea Pig 2: Flower of Flesh and Blood
+'Guinea Pig 2: Flowers of Flesh and Blood'

-The Franklin Coverup Snuff Film
+The Franklin Cover-Up Snuff Film

-This film that allegedly shows two young boys in Tarzan costumes raping another young boy in a cage before he's murdered on camera played a large role in The Franklin Coverup, a child sex ring that was allegedly being run by Lawrence E. King, manager of the Franklin Community Federal Credit Union, and a vital member of the Reagan era Republican party.
+There's a film that allegedly shows two boys in Tarzan costumes assaulting another boy in a cage - before the caged boy dies on camera.
+The supposed snuff film played a large role in The Franklin Cover-up, an alleged child sex ring run by Lawrence E. King - manager of the Franklin Community Federal Credit Union and a vital member of the Reagan era Republican party.

-1 Lunatic, 1 Icepick
+'1 Lunatic, 1 Icepick'

 In 2012, Luke Magnotta posted a video of a man tying another man to a bed and stabbing him with an icepick.
 Then the assailant performs graphic acts of necrophilia.
 All of this is set to New Order's "True Faith."
 This video was just the beginning of a series nightmarish acts that Magnotta would commit before the Royal Canadian Mounted Police arrested him.
 He was then tried and convicted in connection with the murder of Lin Jun.

 In a separate trial that saw the owner of a gore website go on the stand for hosting the film, Canada legally declared 1 Lunatic, 1 Icepick to be a snuff film, stating: